Learning Abroad Staff

 |Eric Boscan, MA – Learning Abroad Coordinator

 Eric is originally from Salt Lake City, and is a graduate of the University of Utah and the University of Denver - Josef Korbel School of International Studies.
 He has been working in international education since 2014 and joined Learning Abroad in 2016.
 Eric serves as main contact for the College of Health, School of Medicine, College of Pharmacy, College of Nursing, School of Dentistry, College of Science, College of Mines and Earth Sciences, College of Social Work, and College of Law.
 In addition, he is the primary contact for incoming exchange students from our partner institutions around the world.
 Preferred pronouns: He/Him/His.

 |Kathryn Timm, M.Ed. – Learning Abroad Coordinator

 Kathryn joined the Learning Abroad team in June 2016 and holds a Master of Education in Higher Education from Grand Valley State University in Grand Rapids, Michigan.
 She advises students and coordinates faculty-led programs in the Honors College, the College of Education, the College of Architecture and the School for Cultural and Social Transformation.
 She also advises students in the College of Social and Behavioral Science, and those who are undeclared.
-In addition, Kathryn works with office assessment and student staff, and is in charge of office scholarships.
+In addition, Kathryn works with student staff, and is in charge of office scholarships.
 Kathryn also serves as an on-campus representative for the Boren Scholarship, Gilman Scholarship, and Freeman-ASIA Scholarship.
 Preferred pronouns: She/Her/Hers.

 |Rick Batchelor, MA – Learning Abroad Coordinator

 |Daniel Watson, MA – Marketing & Technology Coordinator

 Originally from Corvallis, Oregon, Daniel received his BA in History and Spanish from the University of Puget Sound in Tacoma, WA.
 After learning abroad in Granada, Spain and later working as an English teacher and Cultural Ambassador in Spain, Daniel returned to the US and completed his MA in International Education Management at the Middlebury Institute of International Studies in Monterey, California.
-New to the office, Daniel coordinates the various technology used throughout the office and leads marketing and recruitment efforts to get students connected with learning abroad opportunities at the University of Utah.
+Daniel coordinates the various technology used throughout the office and leads marketing and recruitment efforts to get students connected with learning abroad opportunities at the University of Utah.
 Preferred pronouns: He/Him/His.